k3rs3d/beedle/README.md

 # Beedle

 A simple e-commerce platform written in Rust.
-Focused on customizable HTML templates and minimal overhead.
+Customizable HTML templates and minimal overhead.

 I found all existing e-commerce platforms to be inefficient, overly complicated, subscription-based, or insufficiently customizable.
 This is my attempt to make a modern, "just works", single-binary, no-nonsense store platform for small business and personal use.

 HTML should be the primary interface for customizability.

-## Benefits

-- **Customizable with Only HTML:** Shop appearance and most user-facing logic is customizable via templates.
-Anyone familiar with HTML (and optionally Tera's syntax) can fully rebrand, redesign, and change the store experience.
+Shop appearance and most user-facing logic is customizable via templates.
+Anyone familiar with HTML (and optionally Tera's syntax) can fully redesign the store experience.
 You do *not* have to use Rust or touch backend code!

-- **No Subscription or Vendor Lock-In:** Truly free & open-source.
-Run your own store, own your data.
-- **Fast, Efficient, Modern:** Built with Rust for maximum safety, speed, and maintainability.
-- **Scalable**: Designed for small and medium businesses.
+Designed for small and medium businesses.
 Easily supports thousands of concurrent users given Actix, database transactions, and zero shared state.
 Probably not suitable for Amazon or million-user shops, unfortunately.

-## Limitations

-- **Early security:** Intended for shops where a human reviews every order.
-Not recommended for sensitive/high-value automated orders (like digital software) until further code review and feature hardening.
-Designed to be run behind a secure, rate-limited reverse proxy like nginx.
-- **Infrastructure is up to you:** Operator must set up reverse proxy and payments.
-- **Not enterprise ready:** No distributed deployments, no support.

 ## Getting Started